The business benefits of great UX at your tech company

 Make it easy to buy something and people will buy it.

 Take the time to create an intuitive navigation, a helpful onboarding process and an interconnected set of UX design patterns and the rest will follow.
-Realistically, if your app conforms to the generally accepted rules of usability, your users are more likely to perform the desired actions, such as purchasing or signing up – it’s widely believed you have only seconds to convince them to do so.
+Realistically, if your product conforms to the generally accepted rules of usability, your users are more likely to perform the desired actions, such as purchasing or signing up – it’s widely believed you have only seconds to convince them to do so.

-This often means reducing the number of steps it takes to complete an action or providing enough of an incentive in the right places, so it’s important to understand exactly how users might flow through your app to know, for instance, when they might respond to an offer to upgrade their account.
+This often means reducing the number of steps it takes to complete an action or providing enough of an incentive in the right places, so it’s important to understand exactly how users might flow through your product to know, for instance, when they might respond to an offer to upgrade their account.

 UX design reduces development costs